Why Won't You Date Me?

 Why Won't You Date Me? is a comedy and relationship podcast hosted by Nicole Byer which debuted on December 1, 2017 on the HeadGum network.
 The podcast features Byer and a guest exploring why she is single, while discussing topics related to love, life, and sex.
-The podcast has been a part of the Team Coco network starting with the January 15, 2021 episode with Conan O'Brien.
+The podcast was a part of the Team Coco network starting with the January 15, 2021 episode with Conan O'Brien.
+In November, 2024 the podcast returned to HeadGum and also started a YouTube channel.

 Content

 The format of an episode typically involves Byer introducing her guest/s, as they then talk about their respective experiences with sex, dating, relationships, and love.
 In most episodes, the guest will critique Byer's online dating profiles, before closing the episode by discussing whether or not they would date her - and why.

 While the featured guest is often another comedian, Byer has also hosted former partners, as well as her own childhood friends.
 Notable guests who have appeared on Why Won't You Date Me? include Sasheer Zamata, Rachel Bloom, Jameela Jamil, Joel Kim Booster, Vicky Vox, and Trixie Mattel.